nikki-uwu/Meower/CONTRIBUTING.md

 **Original author**: Gleb Manokhin (nikki)

+## Product Under Development

+This project is actively being developed.
+If you notice any patterns, toolkits, or practices that could be improved, please let me know!
+I'm open to suggestions for:
+- Better libraries or frameworks
+- More efficient design patterns
+- Performance optimizations
+- Code structure improvements
+- Anything that makes the project better

+Don't hesitate to suggest improvements - we're all learning here!

 ## How to Contribute

 All contributions should be made through pull requests.
 During the PR review, we'll discuss what was done and I may ask for changes.